open-mmlab/mmcv/docs/video.md

 - Visualization
 - Flow warpping

-We provide two ways to dump optical flow files: uncompressed and compressed.
+We provide two options to dump optical flow files: uncompressed and compressed.
-The uncompressed way just dump the optical flow as floating numbers.
+The uncompressed way just dumps the floating numbers to a binary file.
 It is lossless but the dumped file has a larger size.
-The compressed way will quantize the optical flow to 0-255 and dump it as a jpeg image.
+The compressed way quantizes the optical flow to 0-255 and dumps it as a jpeg image.
 The flow of x-dim and y-dim will be concatenated into a single image.

 ```python